-The accounting data, after validation via the controls defined, are transferred directly to the financial information, enabling full traceability between accounting and the financial statements, both individual and consolidated.
+The accounting data are transferred directly to the financial information and enable full traceability between accounting and the financial statements both individual and consolidated.

 For the purpose of formulating the consolidated information, all the Group companies use mechanisms for gathering, analysing and preparing the information in standard format.